Chief of Israeli spyware firm NSO Group quits job | DW | 25.01.2022

 The NSO Group group has been under fire since media reports that its Pegasus software was used to spy on journalists and political figures around the world.

-The Chairman of Israeli spyware company NSO Group, Asher Levy, confirmed on Tuesday that he had left the company at the end of last year.
-He denied that his departure had any connection to current lawsuits and media coverage over the company's controversial Pegasus hacking software.
+The chairman of Israeli spyware company NSO Group, Asher Levy, confirmed on Tuesday that he had left the company at the end of 2021.
+He denied that his departure had any connection to current lawsuits and media coverage of the company's Pegasus hacking software.

 Levy had been NSO chairman since April 2020.
 He came on as an appointee of UK-based private equity firm Novalpina Capital, which had bought NSO in 2019.